AaronR2021/hardhat-tutorial/README.md

 * npx hardhat run scripts/deploy.js --network <network-name>

 ## Learning Solidity
-- In the brance Introduction-to-Solidity, we'll go through the basics and understand the flow of solidity
+- In the brance *Introduction-to-Solidity*, we'll go through the basics and understand the flow of solidity.

+- In the brance *basic-Applications*, we'll create basic appliations and run test cases.

 ## Sidenote
 - dont worry about the artifacts and cache folder, they are created on compiling your solidity code.